namitsaxena/gcp-tutorial/IAM.md

 * Impersonate with gsutil
   ```
+  gsutil -i my-test-sa@nsx-sandbox.iam.gserviceaccount.com ls
-  | => gsutil -i my-test-sa@nsx-sandbox.iam.gserviceaccount.com ls
+  gsutil -i my-test-sa@nsx-sandbox.iam.gserviceaccount.com ls gs://namits
   ```

-* View Access: To see who has access to your service account(it's a resource in this case), get the IAM policy for the service account (may not list inherited policies).
+* View Access: To see **who has** access to your service account(it's a **resource** in this case - it does not show what the account can access), get the IAM policy for the service account (may not list inherited policies).
   ```
   gcloud iam service-accounts get-iam-policy my-test-sa@nsx-sandbox.iam.gserviceaccount.com
   ```